Mycronic receives order for an SLX mask writer

 STOCKHOLM, Jan.
-14, 2022 /PRNewswire/ -- Mycronic AB (publ) has received an order for an SLX mask writer from a new customer in Asia.
-The order value is in the range of USD 3-5 million.
+17, 2022 /PRNewswire/ -- Mycronic AB (publ) has received an order for an SLX mask writer from an existing customer in Asia.
+The order value is in the range of USD 4-6 million.
 Delivery of the system is planned for the second quarter of 2022.

 The SLX laser mask writer meets rising demand for photomasks for the semiconductor industry and a future need for replacement and modernization.
 Photomasks manufactured by laser mask writers are of high importance and account for 70-75 percent of all photomasks produced for semiconductor manufacturing.
 SLX is a new and modern mask writer based on the same technology as Mycronic's mask writers for displays.